-The Copy & Paste buttons work just the individual sequencer Copy & Paste buttons (see above), except that the copying and pasting is for the all of the entire sequences, not just the looped areas.
+The Copy & Paste buttons work just the individual sequencer Copy & Paste buttons (see above), except that the copying and pasting is for all of the entire sequences, not just the looped areas.
 In addition, you can copy and paste between presets and even different instances of Thesys.

-To Shift button moves all the sequences either one step to the left or one step to the right each time you click on the corresponding arrow.
+To Shift button moves all the sequences either one step to the right or one step to the right each time you press on the corresponding arrow.

-For real adventure, click the Global Random button!
+For a real adventure, press the Global Random button!